raspberrypi/documentation/raspbian/applications/camera.md

 --save-pts,    -pts
 ```

 Saves timestamp information to the specified file.
-Useful as an imput file to mkvmerge
+Useful as an imput file to `mkvmerge`.

 ```
 --codec,    -cd